-Time FATF 40+9 Rat Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas information, and to share information with the FIU and the SIR should be amended to grant the SC powers to access bank accounts without a court order.
-2007 gives SC general powers to compel information, and to share information with any regulatory authority in The Bahamas.
-Further, the Securities Industry (Amendment) Regulations, 2009 revokes regulation 134 of the SIR, which provides that any request by the Commission to a registered firm or registered or licensed individual for reports, testimony or production of documents regarding banks accounts of the firm or of the individual shall be pursuant to a court order. • The requirement for a policyholder to consent to the Registrar of Insurance accessing his account information should be removed from the EIA.
-This requirement has been removed from the External Insurance Act. • Information exchange with domestic and foreign regulatory authorities should be formalized with the inclusion of information exchange provisions in the COSA, in line with other domestic Statutes.
+Time FATF 40+9 Rat Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas The CBB cannot share information with the IFCSP or the CC. ability of the regulatory bodies to share information on a domestic basis as pointed out.
+The new SIA should be finalized as soon as possible to allow the SC powers to compel information, and to share information with the FIU and the SIR should be amended to grant the SC powers to access bank accounts without a court order.
+The provisions under the Securities Industry Act, 1999 ("SIA, 1999") and the Securities Industry Regulations, 2000 ("SIR, 2000") have been repealed and replaced with the passage of the Securities Industry Act, 2011 ("SIA, 2011") and the Securities Industry Regulations, 2012 (SIR, 2012") which were brought into force on December 30, 2011 and January 9, 2012, respectively.
+The Commission's general authority to access information, records or documents is set out at Part IV of the SIA, 2011.
+The Commission's authority to access and share information with domestic and foreign regulatory authorities is provided at Part III of the SIA, 2011. • The requirement for a policyholder to consent to the Insurance Commission of The Bahamas (ICB) accessing his account information should be removed from the EIA.
+This requirement has been removed from the External Insurance Act, Chapter 348. • Information exchange with domestic and foreign regulatory authorities should be formalized with the inclusion of information exchange provisions in the COSA, in line with other domestic Statutes.
 Section 74 of the COSA should be reviewed; and the Society, its officers, members, agents or employees should be required to provide the Inspector with wide access to accounts, securities or other documents required to allow the Inspector to perform his duties.
 The Director should reserve the right to inspect a Society on the basis of all applications received from members.
 A provision for information exchange has been provided for in the draft Cooperative Societies Regulations in regulation 21(3) which provides "Every society shall comply with the Anti-Money Laundering legislative framework including the Proceeds of Crime Act, the Anti-Terrorism Act, and the Financial Intelligence Unit Act."
 Sections 88 and 89 of the COSA give the Director of Societies the power to access accounts and other documents.
 (Note that the reference to Section 74 of COSA is incorrect.) .
-The draft regulations are under review by the government.
+The draft regulations are under review by the Government.